How to Enroll or Opt Out of Medical Benefits

 - paying for the full cost of the care until you have met the deductible

-- paying for services where the billed amount is more than the health plan allows
+- paying for services when the billed amount is more than the health plan allows

-Choice: As you look at the plans you see that they vary in terms of the choice you have in selecting physicians, clinics, hospitals and other providers.
-If you have strong preferences about providers, make sure the ones you want to use are within the provider network associated with the plan you choose.
+Choice: Choice: Each plan offers a choice of physicians, clinics, hospitals and other providers.
+If you have strong preferences about providers, make sure the ones you want to use are in the provider network associated with the plan you choose.

-Covered Services: There are differences in the plans regarding what they cover.
-Consider what plans are best for the treatments you prefer.
-If you have other coverage available, you may want to evaluate how complementary the plans are, if they duplicate services and how the benefits will be coordinated.
+Covered Services: Plans differ in what they cover.
+Consider which plans are best for the treatments you prefer.
+If you have other coverage available, you may want to compare the PCC plan with your other plan to determine whether they duplicate services and, if so, how benefits are coordinated.

-- Step 4) Fill out your online enrollment form
+Step 4) Complete your online enrollment in MyOEBB.

 Opting out of PCC insurance

-Eligible employees who opt out of medical, vision and dental insurance will receive up to $200 (prorated for part-time employees) as an opt out incentive (part-time faculty are not eligible for the opt out incentive).
-The opt out incentive will be taxed.
+Eligible employees who opt out of medical, dental and vision insurance will receive up to $200 per month (prorated for part-time employees) as an opt out incentive.
+Part-time faculty are not eligible for the opt out incentive.
+The opt out incentive is taxable income.

 Part-Time Faculty Eligibility Requirements

-PCC employees may add or drop insurance for themselves and their dependents only within 31 days of a qualifying event or at Open Enrollment.
+Outside of Open Enrollment, PCC employees may add or drop insurance for themselves and their dependents only within 31 days of a qualified status change.
 See Guidelines for Mid-Year Changes.

 Special Categories and Situations